El Programa Hispano - School-Based Services for Youth and Their Families

 Services to Youth Include:

 ALAS (Advancing Latino Academic Success): El Programa Hispano provides academic support, advocacy, skill building activities, mentoring, tutoring and recreation to Latino students attending schools in the Portland, Parkrose, David Douglas, Centennial, Gresham-Barlow and Reynolds school districts.
 The ALAS program emphasizes and promotes strengths, resiliency, and empowerment to help Latino youth and their families plan for their futures and achieve their educational dreams.

-SUN (Schools Uniting Neighborhoods) Community Schools: SUN Community Schools in Multnomah County are full-service neighborhood hubs where the schools and partners from the community come together to make sure children and families have what they need to be successful in school and in life.
+SUN (Schools Uniting Neighborhoods) Community Schools: SUN Community Schools in Multnomah County are full-service neighborhood hubs where the school and partners from the community come together to make sure kids and families have what they need to be successful in school and in life.
 SUN Community Schools mobilize and strategically organize community resources to provide:

 - education support and skill development for youth and adults